acarril/acarril.github.io/_posts/2016-11-25-cardinality-psestimate.md

 ---
 layout: post
-title:  "Understanding the cardinality behind <code>psestimate</code>"
+title:  "Understanding the cardinality of <code>psestimate</code>"
 categories: metrics stata
-hidden: true
 ---

 I've written a Stata program, [`psestimate`](/resources/psestimate), that implements an algorithm proposed by [Imbens and Rubin](http://jhr.uwpress.org/content/50/2/373) which helps to determine the first or second order polynomial of covariates to use in the  estimation of a propensity score.
-By its very nature this algorithm is slow and intensive in computational resources, which makes it challenging to code.
-In this post I share some notes on the strategies I use in `psestimate` to overcome or mitigate those challenges.
+By its very nature this algorithm is slow and intensive in computational resources, which makes it slow to run.
+In this post I go over the number of models the program needs to fit, given some initial parameters.

+This post complements the "main explanation" of `psestimate`, which can be found here.
+If you're not familiar with the command, I suggest you read that page first or download it from SSC and read its help file.
+Of course, Imbens and Rubin's (2015) original article is also recommended.

-### Dataset and base setup
+# Dataset and base setup

-**For this post I'll use the LaLonde data** (LaLonde, 1986), focusing on the Dehejia-Wahba sample that can be downloaded [here](http://economics.mit.edu/faculty/angrist/data1/mhe/dehejia) (the filename is nswre74.dta).
+For this post we'll use the **LaLonde data** (LaLonde, 1986), focusing on the Dehejia-Wahba sample that can be downloaded [here](http://economics.mit.edu/faculty/angrist/data1/mhe/dehejia) (the filename is nswre74.dta).
 This dataset is also included with `psestimate` as an ancillary file.

 As a running example, we'll use `psestimate` to find the polynomial of covariates that better predict the treatment variable (`treat`).
 We'll include the education variable `ed` as a **baseline term**, which means the algorithm is going to automatically include it in the base model.
 Additionally, we'll specify that the **candidate variables** for the program are age, and dummies for being black, hispanic and not having a degree.
 All this can be done as follows: